KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Tim Tam Prize

 ![](pycon-us-2026-recap-images/pyladies-auction-outstanding-pyladies.jpg)
 Outstanding PyLadies Awardees!
-These ladies are incredible.
+María José Molina-Contreras, Denny Perez, Fay Shaw, and Hwayoung Cha (not pictured)... these ladies are incredible.

 ![](pycon-us-2026-recap-images/pyladies-auction-its-time.jpg)
 "It's time"... as Kojo's Python plushie was being auctioned, a pen was added to raise the bids.
 A sea of people walked up to the stage to add their stuff.